 Our work has been central to passing legislation to this effect, but also elevating the serious issues of bias, brutality and misconduct that need to be addressed in our local criminal-legal system.

-We stand on these basic principles:
+Stop Police Terror Project DC-stands on these basic principles:

+We do not believe the police can be reformed.
 As long as the police are an institution, there must be clear accountability mechanisms in the hands of the people.

 The issue of militarized policing and mass incarceration are military solutions to the social problems in oppressed communities, which is a form of social control.
 As such critiquing capitalism is a necessary part of our movement.